 The physics interfaces define a fluid-flow problem using physical quantities such as pressure, flow rate, temperature, and species composition, as well as physical properties, such as viscosity, thermal diffusivity, and density.
 The different physics interfaces cover a wide range of laminar and turbulent mixer flows.
 The conservation laws formulated by the physics interfaces are expressed in terms of partial differential equations along with corresponding initial and boundary conditions.
 The equations are solved by the module using stabilized finite element formulations for fluid flow in combination with damped Newton methods and, for time-dependent problems, in combination with various time-dependent solver algorithms.
-The Mixer Module's general capabilities include frozen-rotor and time-dependent flows in two- and three-dimensional spaces.
+The Mixer Module's general capabilities include frozen-rotor, with or without mixing planes applied at boundaries between non-rotating and rotating domains, and time-dependent flows in two- and three-dimensional spaces.
 For a so-called frozen-rotor flow, the topology relative to the rotating reference frame is fixed ("frozen").
 When the flow field is, or can be approximated to be, of this type the computational time (CPU time) can be substantially reduced using the Frozen Rotor (see the CFD Module User's Guide) study type.
+The mixing-plane condition models the overall influence of the rotating and non-rotating configurations on the flow field by averaging flow quantities in the direction of rotation.